 Euromonitor, a consumer market research company, estimates that the aggregate apparel and footwear industry in the United States represented a \$369.8 billion market in 2019.
-While the industry temporarily contracted in 2020 to \$285.7 billion as a result of the COVID-19 pandemic, it is expected to grow to \$395.2 billion by 2025, representing an expected CAGR of 7% from 2020.
+While the industry temporarily contracted in 2020 to \$285.7 billion as a result of the COVID-19 pandemic, it is expected to grow to \$395.2 billion by 2025, representing expected CAGR of 7% from 2020.

 Traditional brick and mortar apparel brand and retail models are increasingly under pressure.
-From 2016 to 2019, we believe online penetration in the U.S. apparel industry increased from 17% to 25%, and this category shift is expected to continue with online penetration reaching 38% by the end of this year and 49% by 2025.
 Offline retail models have generally failed to keep up with changing consumer preferences and are burdened by vast, inflexible physical store footprints, inventory management challenges, demand seasonality and a highly promotional environment as competitors seek to capture any sales available to cover high fixed costs.
-Additionally, offline models face a prolonged and unattractive merchandising and buying cycle that requires brands and retailers to forecast fashion trends and consumer demand several quarters into the future.
+Additionally, offline models face an elongated and unattractive merchandising and buying cycle that requires brands and retailers to forecast fashion trends and consumer demand several quarters into the future.
 This traditional model also results in higher initial retail prices due to the wholesale-to-retail markup.
 Finally, Millennial and Gen Z consumers increasingly prefer to shop online, which has forced many traditional retailers to respond by closing a significant portion of their previously profitable physical stores over the last several years.